mk-fg/notification-thing/README.md

 	cp org.freedesktop.Notifications.service /usr/share/dbus-1/services/

+##### Configuration

+Lots of tunable options are available (run the thing with "--help" option to see the full list), but all-defaults should be the norm (naturally use defaults myself).

+Use --debug option to get a verbose log of all that's happening there, which decisions are made and based on what data.

+[YAML](https://en.wikipedia.org/wiki/YAML) configuration file can be used to specify a lot of options in a more convenient and brief format, see --conf option and "notification_thing.example.yaml" config in the repo.

+##### Filtering

-File ~/.notification_filter can be used to control filtering mechanism at runtime.
+File ~/.notification_filter (configurable via --filter-file option) can be used to control filtering mechanism at runtime.

 It's the simple scheme script, see [scheme submodule](https://github.com/mk-fg/notification-thing/blob/master/notification_thing/scheme.py)